dirtybits/catalyst-/README.md

 ### On *nix

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55. (download make as well, on server)

 You may download them from:

 * http://gcc.gnu.org/     (apt install gcc)
 * http://www.cmake.org/  (apt install cmake) or (sudo pacman -S cmake)
 * http://www.boost.org/ (sudo apt-get install libboost-all-dev) or (sudo pacman -S boost)
 * Alternatively, it may be possible to install them using a package manager.